Safety Committee Ideas and Topics (updated February 2021)

-Safety committees are a great way to increase employee involvement in safety while also making your programs more effective.
-Depending on your state, there may be financial incentives for establishing a safety committee, or there may be regulations requiring you to do so.
+Safety committees are a great way to involve and engage employees while also increasing your safety program’s effectiveness.
+Depending on your state, you may even be eligible for financial incentives for establishing a safety committee, or there may be regulations requiring you to do so.

 Investigate Workplace Injuries

 Never conducted an accident investigation before?
 No problem.
-We’ve got a free accident investigation program that outlines everyone’s responsibilities. it includes steps the committee should take and forms you can use to document the process.
-Committee members may want to check out EMC’s accident investigation online training for help getting started.
+Use our free, customizable accident investigation program that outlines the steps your committee should take.
+It also includes forms you can use to document the process.
+Committee members may want to check out EMC’s accident investigation online training before getting started.

 Hunt for Hazards (and Solutions)

 Members of your safety committee can make a real difference by looking for hazards before they result in injuries.
-Hazard identification doesn’t have to be hard, but it does require some intentional effort.
-Conduct walk-throughs of work areas or survey employees in different department looking for tasks that are likely to cause injuries.
-A great trick is to ask employees what jobs they don’t like to do.
-You’ll often find that workers dislike tasks that are physically demanding or that are unfamiliar—two factors that increase the risk of injury.
+Members should conduct walk-throughs of work areas or survey employees in different departments about tasks that are likely to cause injuries.
+A great way to identify potential hazards is asking employees what jobs they don’t like to do.
+You’ll often find that workers dislike tasks that are physically demanding or unfamiliar—two factors that increase the risk of injury.

-It’s smart to review corrective actions once they’ve been in place for a while to see if they have been effective in preventing accidents and near-miss incidents.
-If not, the committee should go back to the drawing board to find something that will work better.
+You’ll also want to review corrective actions once they’ve been in place for a while to see if they have been effective in preventing accidents and near-miss incidents.
+If not, have the committee go back to the drawing board to find a better solution.

 If you don’t have written safety programs in place, check out our free Safety Program Templates.
 Choose the programs that address hazards your employees face.
-Good bets for most organizations are fleet safety and slip and fall prevention, but you may also need programs for bloodborne pathogens, confined space or lockout/tagout.
+Many organizations will benefit from templates covering fleet safety and slip and fall prevention, but you may also need programs for bloodborne pathogens, confined space or lockout/tagout.

 Find More Online